PhvntxmX/Magic-Bosses/README.md

   * Skeleton Horseman - spawns naturally in overworld and nether.
 Has 30 HP, equiped with iron sword and iron helmet.
   * Necromancer - has a small chance to spawn instead of regular skeleton.
 Has 30 HP and ability to summon Skeleton Warriors.
   * King of The Dead - has a small chance to spawn in nether fortress.
 Has 800 HP and 4 special abilities.
+* Spiders:
+  * Spider Queen - has a small chance to spawn instead of regular spider.
+Has 40 HP and 2 special abilities.
+  * Spider Egg - can be found in caves.
+Spawns 5 spiderlings when you break it.
+  * Spiderling - baby version of a spider.
+Has 8 HP, drops strings on death.
+* Zombies:
+  * Mummy - spawns naturally in deserts.
+Has 15HP, can spawn a ghost on death.
+  * Zombie Miner - spawns naturally in caves.
+Has 30 HP and does more damage.
+  * Fast Zombie - has a chance to spawn instead of regular zombie.
+Has 15 HP, but moves faster and does more damage.
+  * Rotten Zombie - has a chance to spawn instead of regular zombie.
+Has 30 HP, can apply poison effect when attacking.
+Explodes on death, poisoning all the creatures around.
 * Vampire - has a small chance to spawn in village.
 Has 100 HP and 3 abilities (2 spells and 1 passive).
 * Witch - vanilla witch is much stronger now.
 Has 1 spell, what can both harm a target or give witch a potion effect.
 * Ghost - can be killed only with magic spell.
 Spawns naturally in soul sand valleys in nether.
-* Fast Zombie - has a chance to spawn instead of regular zombie.
-Has 15 HP, but moves faster and does more damage.
-* Rotten Zombie - has a chance to spawn instead of regular zombie.
-Has 30 HP, can apply poison effect when attacking.
-Explodes on death, poisoning all the creatures around.
 * Creeper - some creepers can now hide in grass.
 Be careful!
 * Elementals - can be killed only with magic spell.
 Each elemental has its own abilities.
 Elementals can spawn all around the world randomly.
   * Fire Elemental - can put nearby creatures on fire when attacked.